Sagrada Familia Tickets

 TIP: Book your tickets in advance.
 Queues to get into Sagrada Familia during peak months can be hours and tickets regularly sell out leaving many disappointed.
 We strongly suggest you book your tickets in advance to help avoid disappointment.

-• The inside of Sagrada Familia
+• The inside of the Sagrada Familia

 • The stained glass windows

-• The museum inside
+• The museum inside the Sagrada Familia

 About The Sagrada Familia

-Its estimated that around 20,000,000 people visit the area each year just to see it from the outside alone, and more than 4,000,000 purchase tickets to see the inside, each year.
+The Sagrada Familia is a UNESCO World Heritage Site and an architectural masterpiece that captivates visitors from around the world.
+Designed by the late Catalan architect, Antoni Gaudi, the incredible church, which has been designated a minor Basilica, is an iconic symbol of the Barcelona skyline.
+Its estimated that around 20,000,000 people visit the area each year just to see it from the outside alone, and around 5,000,000 purchase tickets to see the inside, each year.
+Will you be one!

 Sagrada Familia Completion Date